Moesgaard Museum: Stave church

-On a small hill just southeast of the new museum building, a reconstruction of Hørning Church, a stave church from the Viking Age, was erected.
+On a small hill just southeast of the new museum building, a reconstruction of Hørning Stave Church, a stave church from the Viking Age, was erected.
 None of the original stave churches in Denmark have survived, but the floor and post-holes from a Viking Age stave church were excavated under the present Hørning Church near Randers in 1960.
 Compared to the medieval stone churches, it was a quite small building; 31 feet long and 15 feet wide.
 Also preserved from the stave church in Hørning was a portion of the so-called hammer-beam, the horizontal beam just under the roof-projection, which held the vertical planks.
 The "Hørning-plank" was found as early as 1887 during a restoration of the walling of the present church.
 It can be seen in the National Museum of Denmark.
 On the outside, the hammer-beam from Hørning was ornamented with writhing serpents, a characteristic of the Late Viking Period.
 On the basis of the growth-rings in the timber, the stave-church has been dated to about 1060, the transition from the Viking Age Period to the Middle Ages.

 At the excavation site in Hørning, traces of a bell frame were discovered.
 This has also been reconstructed just in front of the church entrance.
 The church bell has been cast at Moesgaard, following a 900-year-old description of bell casting.
 It is a replica of the almost 800-year-old bell from Smollerup church near Viborg.